 Teachers will use a balanced approach by using three grading categories (Engagement, Progression, and Mastery) to determine grades for each subject.
 Academic grades are based on standards and reflect what the student knows and is able to do.
 Each of the three categories must be represented, and each category shall include a variety of evidence/assignments.
 Participation points are not attendance points, and academic grades are not reduced as punishment for misconduct.
 Special area teachers shall ensure that each of the three categories is represented; however, special area teachers' grades may not always include a variety of evidence/assignments in each category.
+Teachers must ensure that all students have equitable access and opportunities to complete class and homework and provide support for students to overcome barriers.
+A copy of the teacher's grading procedures must be provided to students, parents/guardians, and the principal/designee.

 Categories of Academic Grades (must include all three) Evidence/Assignments for Each Category (Examples include, but are not limited to, the following.)
-Student Engagement With Standards • Shall count for no more than 20% of the total academic grade Participation, group work, class discussion, journals/logs/notebooks, projects, teacher observation, student reflection, or other evidence of student interaction Student Progression Toward Standards • Shall count for no more than 30% of the total academic grade Homework, problem solving, class assignments, quizzes, anecdotal records, projects, student self-assessment, or other evidence of student progress Student Mastery of Standards • Shall count for no more than 70% of the total academic grade Tests/Proficiency assessments, projects (e.g., project or problem-based), performance assessments, demonstrations, authentic assessments, presentations, or other evidence of student mastery other electronic gradebook. ed above when setting up categories in their gradebook, Infinite Campus, or un one-third of an entire category (Engagement, Progression, and Mastery).
+Student Engagement With Standards and Success Skills • Shall count for no more than 20% of the total academic grade Participation, group work, class discussion, journals/logs/ notebooks, projects, teacher observation, student reflection, or other evidence of student interaction Student Progression Toward Standards and Success Skills • Shall count for no more than 30% of the total academic grade Homework, problem solving, class assignments, quizzes, anecdotal records, projects, student self-assessment, or other evidence of student progress Student Mastery of Standards • Shall count for no more than 70% of the total academic grade Tests/Proficiency assessments, projects (e.g., project or problem-based), performance assessments, demonstrations, authentic assessments, presentations, or other evidence of student mastery

+- Teachers must use all three categories listed above when setting up categories in their gradebook, Infinite Campus, or other electronic gradebook. - No one assignment can count for more than one-third of an entire category (Engagement, Progression, and Mastery).